 FAQ: What types of financial aid are available through Slippery Rock University?

-Available financial aid at Slippery Rock University includes grant, loan and employment programs such as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, state grants, Federal Work Study, Federal Perkins Loan, Federal Stafford Loan, and Federal PLUS Loan.
+Available financial aid at Slippery Rock University includes grant, loan and employment programs such as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, state grants, Federal Work Study, Federal Perkins Loan, Federal Direct Loan, and Federal Direct PLUS Loan.
 In addition, a variety of scholarship opportunities are made available to students.

 FAQ: How is financial aid awarded to students?

 Students qualify for most financial aid based on their eligibility for individual sources of aid and their financial need.
 A family's or student's financial need is based on a simple formula: